-Problems with feet can stop you getting out and about.
+Problems with your feet can stop you getting out and about.
 They can also affect your balance and increase the risk of falling.
 So it’s important to look after your feet, and report problems such as foot pain and decreased feeling to a healthcare professional.

 How can I look after my feet?